wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/radio-programming.rst

 .. warning:: The OM5P-AN and AC use the same power plug as the D-Link DAP1522, however they are 12V radios.
 Wire the radio to the 12V 2A terminals on the VRM (center-pin positive).

-.. note:: Teams will need to update firmware on both OM5P-AN and OM5P-AC radios in order for the programming utility to program them, or for them to be used at events.
-This must be done before you attempt to program them.
-Also note that for the OM5P-AN and AC bridge, it is recommended to use a particular Ethernet port.
-See the on screen image and instructions for more information.

 Pre-Requisites
 --------------